influxdata/community-templates/snmp/README.md

 Provided by: [bonitoo.io](.)

-** This template provides several dashboards showing metrics provided via SNMP protoicol.
-It provides both example of generict SNMP metrics and examples from Microtik and Cisco devices.
+This template provides several dashboards showing metrics provided via SNMP protocol.
+It provides both an example of generic SNMP metrics and examples from Mikrotik and Cisco devices.

 ### Dashboard examples